Peer-to-peer lending has become an area of interest for yield-seeking investors in recent years as savings and bond rates continue to disappoint.

 We touched on this earlier, but it’s worth reemphasizing.
 Since notes are only $25, you should be fully prepared to invest in hundreds of them.
 This will minimize the loss to any one position in your portfolio.

 Not only can you diversify your peer-to-peer loans, but you should also consider diversifying where you invest your money.
-In addition to peer-to-peer sites like LendingClub Bank and Prosper, you can also consider using a robo-advisor like Wealthfront to diversify your investments.
+In addition to peer-to-peer sites , you can also consider using a robo-advisor like Wealthfront to diversify your investments.

 With Wealthfront you can build your own investment portfolio from scratch using a collection of its expertly vetted ETFs, selected by their research team.
 Or, to keep things simple, you can use one of Wealthfront’s existing portfolios.
 You still have the option to add or delete ETFs in order to make the portfolio suit your needs.
 After your portfolio is set up, Wealthfront will do the rest.
 They can automatically rebalance your portfolio, reinvest dividends, and even use tax-loss harvesting to minimize the taxes you pay on your investments.